L'Atlantide (1921 film): Production and distribution

 When Jacques Feyder obtained the rights to film Benoit's novel, he insisted that the film should be made on location in the Sahara, a strategy which no filmmaker had previously used for a project on this scale.
-His whole cast and crew were taken to Algeria, first to the Aurès Mountains and then Djidjelli on the coast, for 8 months of filming.
+The cast and crew consisted of 25 artists, an estimated 60 Tuareg with their dromedaries and a number of extras who were recruited on site.
+His whole cast and crew were first taken to Touggourt, Algeria for two months, followed by the Aurès Mountains and then Djidjelli on the coast, for a total of 8 months of filming.
 Even the interiors were filmed in an improvised studio in a tent outside Algiers, with sets by the painter Manuel Orazi.

 Feyder initially borrowed production money from his cousin who was a director of Banque Thalmann.
 By the time of the film's release in October 1921, the costs had escalated to an unprecedented figure of nearly 2 million francs, and its financial backers rapidly sold their rights to the distributor Louis Aubert.
 The film soon became a huge success however; it ran at a Paris cinema for over one year and was widely sold abroad.
 Aubert re-released the film in 1928 and it had a renewed success.

+Following the success of the film, Feyder would become a major influence in the development of French commercial cinema.